jarviscanada/jarvis_data_eng_DanningJiang/README.md

 **Proficient:** Javascript/Typescript, Python, Angular, HTML/CSS, SQL, Java

-**Competent:** Linux/Bash, Git, React/Vue, Node.js/Express, Docker
+**Competent:** Node.js/Express, Git, Linux/Bash, React, Docker

-**Familiar:** C#, ASP.NET, Kotlin, Figma, Neo4J/GraphQL
+**Familiar:** C#/ASP.NET, Maven, Kotlin, Figma, Neo4J/GraphQL

 ## Jarvis Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_DanningJiang](https://github.com/jarviscanada/jarvis_data_eng_DanningJiang)

-**Twitter CRUD Web** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_DanningJiang/tree/masterhttps://github.com/dn717/Twitter-Platform)]: Implemented a Twitter application with full CRUD functions, which utilizes Angular on the front end and Node/Express on the backend along with Knex.js and PostgreSQL for the Database.
+**Twitter CRUD Web** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_DanningJiang/tree/master/full_stack)]: Implemented a Twitter application with full CRUD functions, which utilizes Angular on the front end and Node/Express on the backend along with Knex.js and PostgreSQL for the Database.

+**Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_DanningJiang/tree/master/python_data_analytics)]: Performed data analytics that helps the marketing team of a retailer by analyzing and visualizing their customer shopping behaviour data.
+The data was stored in a PostgreSQL database which was provisioned using a docker container, and it was connected to the Jupyter Notebook to perform analyses.
+Pandas, NumPy, and MatPlotLib libraries are used to wrangle the dataset as well as display the results.
+OLAP method was used to analyze massive volumes of data rapidly.

 **Linux Cluster Resource Monitoring Agent** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_DanningJiang/tree/master/linux_sql)]: Developed the monitoring agent program aims to record the hardware specifications of each host and monitor host resource usage (e.g. CPU/Memory) in real-time.
 The agent was installed on each server to collect both hardware specification data and resource usage data, and then persisted the collected data into an RDBMS database through a psql instance(container).
 Used cron job to collect data automatically and detect the data usage.
 Technologies being used include Bash, Docker, Git, PostgreSQL.